| For an organization to remain progressive, it must continually change with the

 from those posts.
 The new arrangement would improve communication between the posts in

 each state and enable posts within a state to use their clout jointly when necessary.
+From its inception, the VFW had taken it for granted that veterans

 should, by law, be entitled to certain benefits.
 But the federal government did not